nuxt-modules/leaflet/docs/components/l-tile-layer.md

 # LTileLayer

-> Load tiles from a map server and display them accordingly to map zoom, center and size
+> Load tiles from a map server and display them accordingly to map zoom, center and size.

 ## Demo